CUSTOMS & IMMIGRATION

 more details

-- When traveling between the United States and Canada, all travelers must present one of the following valid documents:
+- When traveling between the United States and Canada, all travelers must present the following valid documents:

 - Passport Book